Why Covid-19 Vaccination Is Necessary

 In historical perspective, vaccines have been considered as weapons to fighting infectious and dangerous diseases such as polio, smallpox and yellow fever.
 However, there has been controversy in vaccination related with ethics, morality, safety and their effectiveness.
-Contrary to increasing public perception of vaccines as the main cause of various disorders such as autism, scientific evidence with regard to vaccinations indicates that there are many benefits derived from immunizations.
-Prevention of death and suffering that arise from serious infectious diseases outweigh the negative consequences of immunization.
+Contrary to increasing public perception of vaccines as the main cause of various disorders such as autism, scientific evidence with regard to vaccinations indicates that there are many benefits derived from this measure.
+Prevention of death and suffering that arise from serious infectious diseases including covid-1 9 outweigh the negative consequences of immunization.
 Opponents of vaccinations have long argued that vaccines are ineffective, dangerous and a violation of religious ethics or individual rights.
-These perceptions and arguments had made some people and communities neglecting the use of vaccination.
+These perceptions and arguments had made some people and communities neglecting the use of vaccination even at this time when covid-19 is causing untold suffering.
 This has subsequently led to the increased outbreak of infectious diseases that would have otherwise been preventable.
 Nonetheless, as communicable diseases preventable by vaccines remain a current health problem, new health strategies are needed to ensure vaccination of the target population.

 Benefits of Vaccinations